Detox E2E Testing for React Native: Setup, Synchronization, and CI Integration

 },

-Structuring a Test Suite
+Organizing a Large Test Suite

 e2e/